Aliases for RPS3 Gene

 GeneCards Summary for RPS3 Gene

 RPS3 (Ribosomal Protein S3) is a Protein Coding gene.
-Diseases associated with RPS3 include mycetoma and eumycotic mycetoma.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include protein kinase binding and mRNA binding.
+Diseases associated with RPS3 include Waardenburg Syndrome, Type 3 and Eumycotic Mycetoma.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is GET1.

 Involved in translation as a component of the 40S small ribosomal subunit (PubMed:8706699).
 Has endonuclease activity and plays a role in repair of damaged DNA (PubMed:7775413).
 Cleaves phosphodiester bonds of DNAs containing altered bases with broad specificity and cleaves supercoiled DNA more efficiently than relaxed DNA (PubMed:15707971).
 Displays high binding affinity for 7,8-dihydro-8-oxoguanine (8-oxoG), a common DNA lesion caused by reactive oxygen species (ROS) (PubMed:14706345).
 Has also been shown to bind with similar affinity to intact and damaged DNA (PubMed:18610840).
 Stimulates the N-glycosylase activity of the base excision protein OGG1 (PubMed:15518571).
 Enhances the uracil excision activity of UNG1 (PubMed:18973764).
 Also stimulates the cleavage of the phosphodiester backbone by APEX1 (PubMed:18973764).
 When located in the mitochondrion, reduces cellular ROS levels and mitochondrial DNA damage (PubMed:23911537).
 Has also been shown to negatively regulate DNA repair in cells exposed to hydrogen peroxide (PubMed:17049931).
 Plays a role in regulating transcription as part of the NF-kappa-B p65-p50 complex where it binds to the RELA/p65 subunit, enhances binding of the complex to DNA and promotes transcription of target genes (PubMed:18045535).
 Represses its own translation by binding to its cognate mRNA (PubMed:20217897).
 Binds to and protects TP53/p53 from MDM2-mediated ubiquitination (PubMed:19656744).
 Involved in spindle formation and chromosome movement during mitosis by regulating microtubule polymerization (PubMed:23131551).
 Involved in induction of apoptosis through its role in activation of CASP8 (PubMed:14988002).
 Induces neuronal apoptosis by interacting with the E2F1 transcription factor and acting synergistically with it to up-regulate pro-apoptotic proteins BCL2L11/BIM and HRK/Dp5 (PubMed:20605787).
 Interacts with TRADD following exposure to UV radiation and induces apoptosis by caspase-dependent JNK activation (PubMed:22510408).